Part of the Miscellaneous series, preached at a Sunday Morning service

 18 The crash of your thunder was in the whirlwind;

 your lightnings lighted up the world;

 the earth trembled and shook.

 yet your footprints were unseen.

 20 You led your people like a flock

-5 The Lord saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.
-6 And the Lord was sorry that he had made man on the earth, and it grieved him to his heart.
-7 So the Lord said, “I will blot out man whom I have created from the face of the land, man and animals and creeping things and birds of the heavens, for I am sorry that I have made them.”
-8 But Noah found favor in the eyes of the Lord.
+5 The LORD saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.
+6 And the LORD regretted that he had made man on the earth, and it grieved him to his heart.
+7 So the LORD said, “I will blot out man whom I have created from the face of the land, man and animals and creeping things and birds of the heavens, for I am sorry that I have made them.”
+8 But Noah found favor in the eyes of the LORD.

 9 These are the generations of Noah.
 Noah was a righteous man, blameless in his generation.
 Noah walked with God.
 10 And Noah had three sons, Shem, Ham, and Japheth.